umar-younis/ng-uploader/README.md

   - `uploadOne(index)` upload a specific file from queue.
   - `uploadFile(file, options)` upload a file directly without adding to queue.
   - `queue` array of files to be upload.

-## Each item properties
-  - `progress` upload progress of the item.
-  - `status` holds upload flag.
-  - `onUploadComplete` observable which emits data after each upload completed with response.
+  - `notifier()` returns observable which emits data after each upload completed with response.

+## Directives
+  - `ng2UploadSelect` directives to apply on input file type.

 ## Configuration
 ### Simple upload example